pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 ---

-> And lo, the keto faithful looked upon their overpriced almond milk and wept.
+> And lo, the keto-faithful looked upon their overpriced almond milk and wept.
 But then, heavy cream was revealed unto them, and they knew it was good.
 And so Croffee was born, and the mornings were creamy and rich once more.
 >
 > Thus sayeth the UnHoly Grospel of Croffee.

 I think it’s becoming… No. Actually… it *has become* a standard now to ask ChatGPT or Gemini for answers.
 Simply because you get the fastest and yet probably the most relevant answers, shorter than if you were to Google it instead.